From Device to Dynamics: An Iterative Architectural Framework for High-Performance Single-Photon Detection at Room Temperature: Discussion

-\qquad The most significant advantage of the ESPD paradigm lies in its reliance on accessible, room-temperature components, effectively bypassing the cryogenic requirements of superconducting SPDs.
-The device requirements are discussed as follows.
+The primary technological advantage of the ESPD paradigm lies in its exclusive reliance on accessible, room-temperature components, effectively circumventing the stringent cryogenic requirements inherent to superconducting SPDs.
+The technological feasibility of components is discussed as follows.